FusionAuth/fusionauth-site/site/_posts/2023-07-21-what-is-customer-identity-and-access-management.md

 * FusionAuth: FusionAuth is a cloud-native CIAM solution designed to be scalable, secure, and easy to use.
 * ForgeRock: ForgeRock is a leading provider of IAM solutions.
 ForgeRock's CIAM solution, Identity Cloud, offers a comprehensive set of features for managing customer identities.
 * Okta: Okta is another leading provider of IAM solutions.
-Okta's CIAM solution, Customer Identity Cloud, offers a flexible and scalable solution for managing customers identity needs.
+Okta's CIAM solution, Customer Identity Cloud, offers a flexible and scalable solution for managing customers' identity needs.
 * Ping Identity: Ping Identity is a provider of IAM solutions.
 Ping Identity's CIAM option, PingOne for Customers, offers a secure and user-friendly solution for managing customer and user identities.
 * OneLogin: OneLogin is a provider of IAM solutions.
 OneLogin's CIAM offering offers a simple and affordable solution for managing customer identities and access.